thibaultcoo/chart-pattern-recon/README.md

-## Stock chart pattern recognition using ML
+# Stock chart pattern recognition using ML

 Using math tools to learn technical analysis chart patterns to trade on them

+### references so far

+*Stock Chart Pattern recognition with Deep Learning* https://arxiv.org/pdf/1808.00418.pdf